 There are four critical sites associated with the course that you will use frequently:

-- Blackboard: for project submission, exams, and grades.
+- Blackboard: for weekly quizzes, exams, and grades.

 - Pintos Source: The Pintos Source code available via